-If you have CLL, your bone marrow produces too many lymphocytes — a type of white blood cell.
-These lymphocytes don’t function.
-And they get in the way of other blood cells being produced.
+If you’re diagnosed with CLL, your bone marrow produces too many lymphocytes, which are a type of white blood cell.
+These lymphocytes don’t function properly.
+They cause further problems by getting in the way of other blood cells being produced.

-Symptoms of CLL vary depending on the stage or extent of the disease.
-You may not have symptoms during the early stage.
+Symptoms of CLL can vary depending on the stage or extent of the disease.
+You may not experience symptoms early on.
 As the disease progresses, symptoms can include:

 - enlarged lymph nodes